 Instructional videos can also help to build up brand awareness and establish your business as an industry leader.

 The main challenge with video advertising is that standing out in such a crowded environment is hard work.
-With more than 400 hours of content being uploaded to YouTube every second, getting your videos noticed may seem like a mammoth task.
-But the opportunities for a well-executed content strategy are enormous, and though the ‘hero, hub, hygiene’ method can’t absolutely guarantee you success, it can be a powerful way to create an engaged and loyal audience.
+With more than 300 hours of content being uploaded to YouTube every second and almost five billion videos being watched on YouTube every single day, getting your videos noticed requires a well executed content strategy.